 In high school, I started a forum for an online game I was playing called Silkroad Online.
 I was 13 and naive.
 I had no concept of failure, just a desire to create something.
-It was simple fun.
 I loved the game, had complete control of a site, and my username had a bold red title.
 As (beginner’s) luck would have it, the site eventually became quite large.
 At its peak, we had just shy of 10,000 registered members.
 But 14-year old me made a host of dumb executive mistakes.
 The biggest mistake was trusting the wrong person.
 He backstabbed me, hacked the site, deleted my account, and eventually shut the forum down.
 I still remember coming home that day from school, realizing my “admin” account had been deleted, and being locked out of my own website that I had painstakingly built.
 I didn’t know what to do, I had no one to talk to or ask for help, and in the end, it had been my own fault.
 I tried to get it back, but there was nothing to be done.
 I let it go.

 Despite this “failure,” the experience taught me a few lessons.
 For one, it was my first entrepreneurial venture.
 I did manage to make a decent amount of money.
 In fact, I remember the first time I was contacted by someone who wanted to advertise on my site.
 He offered to buy a banner ad for $50/month.
-I was ecstatic and amazed that someone would be willing to pay me money, and all I’d have to do was insert a few lines of code.
+I was overjoyed and amazed that someone would be willing to pay me money, and all I’d have to do was insert a few lines of code.
 Second, I learned a lot about search engine optimization, HTML, and a number of other related things which have come in use.
 And of course, I also learned about the dark side of human nature.

 But what I find most interesting when I look back on this experience is the fact that I had no hesitations about starting.
 I was bright-eyed and eager to simply create something.
 I had no fear of failure or cared about what others thought.
 While I made a number of mistakes, they didn’t overshadow the rest of my accomplishments.
 The fact that I got started put me immediately ahead.
 I started before I was ready, and was learning on the way.